ferdelamad/model_development_lifecycle/task_types/regression/README.md

 ### What's Next?

-Now that you've been introduced to the bessential regression algorithms, it's time to dive deeper into each one through hands-on exercises.
+Now that you've been introduced to some common regression algorithms, it's time to dive deeper into each one through hands-on exercises.
 Each algorithm has unique strengths, and you’ll have the opportunity to explore how they perform on different datasets.
 Stay tuned for more detailed walkthroughs on each model, where you'll get to build and evaluate them step-by-step.

 Happy learning! 🚀